OpenSecEd/projects/README.md

 - `prestudy` contains a project assignment where the students should dig deeper into a problem related to the security field.
 This could be used as a pre-study for a thesis topic.
+- `devel` contains a project assignment where the students should develop a design for a solution to a problem.
+It should be both secure and usable.
+  It should use the state-of-the-art techniques for privacy, security and usability.

 In each directory the files are structured as follows: